LassoSoft/LassoGuide/lasso_guide_source/language/calling-lasso.rst

 Calling Lasso on the CLI
 ========================

-Lasso code can be specified in a file and then executed on the command line.
+Lasso code can be saved in a file and then executed on the command line.
+This style of execution happens directly and does not require a Web server or Web browser.
+Additionally, since a Web server or Web request is not in effect during such execution, none of the Web-serving specific functionality is available in this context.
+(For more information on the command-line tools that come as part of the Lasso platform, see the chapter :ref:`Lasso Command-Line Tools
-This style of execution happens directly and does not require a web server or web browser.
-Additionally, since a web server or web request is not in effect during such execution, none of the web serving specific functionality is available in this context.
-(For more information on the command-line tools that come as part of the Lasso platform, see the chapter :ref:`Lasso Command-Line Tools <command-line-tools>`.)
+<command-line-tools>`.)

 Using the lasso9 Tool